Trump: ‘It bothers me that somebody is going after Bill Clinton’

 Mr Clinton had known Epstein, who died in prison in 2019, but has denied knowledge of his sex offending and says he cut off contact two decades ago.

-Mr Clinton will appear in court on 27 February, while Hillary Clinton will appear the day before.
+Mr Clinton will appear before the House Oversight Committee on 27 February, while Hillary Clinton will appear the day before.

 President Trump and related terms appear more than 5300 times in the new Epstein files.